Mental Health Support for Farmworkers: Learning to Thrive

 - Suicidal thoughts

 If you need help, don’t wait, and seek help!

 Making the decision to ask for help is not always easy.
 Many people hope that the problem will just go away on its own or think that they are weak in asking for help.
-Acknowledging a problem and seeking help is a sign of strength and courage and is the first and most important step on the road to whatever recovery is possible.
-There are tools that can help you recover, including medications, talk therapy, group support, self-assessment, managed wellness plans, and many other options.
+Acknowledging a problem and seeking help is a sign of strength and courage and is the first and most important step on the road to recovery.
+There are tools that can help you recover, including medications, talk therapy, group support, self-assessment, wellness plans, and many other options.

 Help is available!
 Find easy access to mental health and suicide prevention resources by using the links provided here.

 If you or someone you care about is in crisis and needs immediate help, call the National Suicide Prevention Lifeline at (800) 273-8255.
 The phone lines are answered by trained professionals; the call is free and confidential.
 If you need to be connected to mental health services in Riverside County, call the CARES Line at (800) 499-3008.
 If emergency medical care is needed, call 9-1-1 or go to the emergency room of the nearest hospital.
 You may also call or walk into a Riverside County 24/7 Mental Health Urgent Care location.
 Whether you are in crisis or just need someone to talk to, all services are voluntary.
 Counseling and nursing, as well as, psychiatric medications are available.
 All locations are open 24/7 and everyone is welcome regardless of insurance type or ability to pay.

 The following free resources and services are available in Spanish.

 The Community Access, Referral, Evaluation and Support line (CARES Line) is available 24 hours a day, 7 days a week and provides screening and linkage to both Mental Health and Substance Use programs.
 Calls are answered by compassionate trained staff who can provide information and referral in English and Spanish.